wvella/Home-Assistant/README.md

 ## Installation

-Firstly, connect to the NAS via ssh;
+Assuming you have your Synology NAS up and running, connect to the NAS via ssh;

 `ssh wvella@10.0.10.100`